Christian Bethancourt Player Props: Rays vs. Red Sox

 - TV Channel: NESN

 Looking to place a prop bet on Christian Bethancourt?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Christian Bethancourt At The Plate